capire/samples/readme.md

 - Visit our [*SAP Community*](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce) to ask questions.

+## Get Support

+In case you have a question, find a bug, or otherwise need support, please use our [community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce).
+See the documentation at [https://cap.cloud.sap](https://cap.cloud.sap) for more details about CAP.

 ## License

 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the _[LICENSE](LICENSE)_ file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.